wangeditor-team/wangEditor-v5-doc/docs/en/guide/content.md

 ### Custom Style

 The html is clean, only has tag, but no style.
-You may define some style like:
+You may define some style like:<br>
+PS: You can check out `.w-e-text-container [data-slate-editor]` style codes in [style.css](https://cdn.jsdelivr.net/npm/@wangeditor/editor@0.15.7/dist/css/style.css).

 ```css
 p, li, td, th, blockquote {